Configuring Okta integration with Venafi as a Service¶

 Adding a Groups claim (Optional)

-Adding a Groups claim in Okta allows group membership information to be sent to VaaS.
-While VaaS doesn't yet utilize group membership information, upcoming releases of VaaS include new features and functionality that will improve the way you define and manage users and groups.
+Adding a Groups claim in Okta allows group membership information to be sent to Venafi as a Service.
+While Venafi as a Service doesn't yet utilize group membership information, upcoming releases of Venafi as a Service include new features and functionality that will improve the way you define and manage users and groups.
 Of course, it's up to you!

-To configure a Groups claim for sending group information to VaaS¶
+To configure a Groups claim for sending group information to Venafi as a Service¶

-In the Okta Admin portal, click the Sign On tab for the VaaS application you created earlier.
+In the Okta Admin portal, click the Sign On tab for the Venafi as a Service application you created earlier.

 Configure Groups claim type with either Filter or Expression, depending on how you have your user groups configured in Okta.